-Bianca Lynne Spriggs, Ph.D., is an award-winning writer and multidisciplinary artist from Kentucky.
+Bianca Lynne Spriggs, Ph.D., is an award-winning story-bearer from Kentucky.
 An Assistant Professor of English at Ohio University, Bianca is the author of five collections of poems, most recently Black Mermaid (Argus House Press, 2018), and the co-editor of three poetry anthologies, most recently Black Bone: 25 Years of the Affrilachian Poets (University of Kentucky Press, 2018).
 CV available here.

 Bianca's work as an arts administrator revolves around empowering marginalized voices.
 She has received funding at state and national levels to create and direct projects for a variety of social justice groups and nonprofits including:

 "Wild Women Poetry Slam," an all-women annual competitive performance poetry event for the Kentucky Women Writers Conference from 2006-2016.
 Featured poets and celebrity judges included Patricia Smith, Rachel McKibbens, Sonya Renee Taylor, Ellen Hagan, as well as incredible women performance poets from all over the U.S. who attended to compete and lead workshops in the community.